 Speakers of PT seem to have managed with just three vowels.

 The International Phonetic Alphabet (IPA) is used here to indicate typical values.
-No doubt the sound of each vowel varied in practice, but at this stage, it is quite impossible to say how.
-It has been conjectured that i and u might have the allophones of /j, w/.
+No doubt the sound of each vowel varied in practice, but at this stage, it is impossible to say how.
+It has been conjectured that i and u might have the allophones of /j, w/, respectively.
 This is a reasonable hypothesis, but no likely examples have yet appeared.

 The corpus of reconstructed words contains no instances of vowels combining to form diphthongs.